Here's what yesterday's big Supreme Court ruling means for the future of voting rights

 Hasen explains that this will make it much harder for Southern states, where race and party affiliation are closely correlated, to defend their gerrymanders.
 "Holy cow this is a big deal," he writes.
 "It means that race and party are not really discrete categories and that discriminating on the basis of party in places of conjoined polarization is equivalent, at least sometimes, to making race the predominant factor in redistricting."
 Not everyone agrees on how to interpret these footnotes, however.
 Justin Levitt, a voting rights expert and former Justice Department official during the Obama administration, wrote that the footnotes simply restated the accepted principle that discrimination in the furtherance of another goal is still illegal discrimination.
 "Even if it's entirely lawful to try to get rich, it's not lawful to intentionally steal from someone else in order to do so," he explained.

 Whether the court has indeed signaled a new approach to drawing the line between race and party considerations is likely to be tested soon.
-In March, a three-judge district court panel found that the Texas legislature had unconstitutionally used race in drawing its congressional map.
+In March, a three-judge district court panel found that the Texas Legislature had unconstitutionally used race in drawing its congressional map.
 But one dissenting judge argued that what Texas had done was in fact a constitutional partisan gerrymander.
 That case will come before the Supreme Court as soon as the next term.
 "Most immediate impact of today's NC redistricting decision may be in TX," tweeted Marc Elias, the lawyer who successfully argued against the North Carolina gerrymander.
 "Court strongly signaling Texas should voluntarily redistrict."

 The conservatives on the court—minus Thomas—vehemently disagreed with Kagan's treatment of race in the ruling.
 In his dissent, Justice Samuel Alito warned against confusing racial gerrymandering for partisan gerrymandering, arguing that the latter is a protected right of the states. "[I]f a court mistakes a political gerrymander for a racial gerrymander, it illegitimately invades a traditional domain of state authority, usurping the role of a State's elected representatives," Alito wrote.
 "This does violence to both the proper role of the Judiciary and the powers reserved to the States under the Constitution."
 Notably, not only Chief Justice John Roberts but also Justice Anthony Kennedy, the expected swing vote, signed onto this dissent.

 Kennedy's position is a source of particular concern for liberals fighting extreme partisan gerrymandering.
 The Supreme Court has previously left the door open to claims that partisan gerrymandering, taken too far, is unconstitutional.
-In particular, Kennedy has shown an interest in finding a standard for courts to intervene in partisan gerrymanders—but thus he far has rejected attempts by plaintiffs to find a workable standard.
+In particular, Kennedy has shown an interest in finding a standard for courts to intervene in partisan gerrymanders—but thus far has rejected attempts by plaintiffs to find a workable standard.
 In a 2004 case, Kennedy sided with the conservatives to uphold a partisan gerrymander in Pennsylvania, although he suggested that the court should remain open to future challenges.

 The Supreme Court is expected to take up one such challenge this fall in a case out of Wisconsin.
-The state's Republican legislature—another product of the 2010 elections—went so far in gerrymandering the state House that in 2012, Democrats won a third fewer seats than Republicans despite winning the popular vote in the state.
+The state's Republican Legislature—another product of the 2010 elections—went so far in gerrymandering the state House that in 2012, Democrats won a third fewer seats than Republicans despite winning the popular vote in the state.
 In November, a district court struck down the map, and voting rights advocates were cautiously optimistic that the Supreme Court would do the same.

 But by signing onto Monday's dissent, Kennedy signaled that he believes partisan gerrymandering is a protected right of state legislatures.